jclira07/jclira07/README.md

 ## Hello there!
 Welcome to my GitHub profile

-	I'm Joao Lira, and I'm interested in game development and test automation.
+	I'm Joao Lira.
+I like to develop games and audio, code in python, and automate some stuff..

 #### My LinkedIn profile